bogdanlol/flask-ex/README.md

 further details or clarification, you can give feedback and look for help using the channels mentioned in [the OpenShift Origin repo](https://github.com/openshift/origin), or by filing an issue.

+## Features
+   - Permit adding files to connector post (and file validation) - Done
+   - Add logger
+   - Get all connectors status - Done
+   - To add more
 ## License

 This code is dedicated to the public domain to the maximum extent